Here’s the Alex Jones story Megyn Kelly and other reporters should probe

 Trump has repeated Jones’ claims that President Obama and Hillary Clinton are the founders of ISIS; that Muslims were celebrating in New Jersey after the 9/11 attacks; and that the 2016 election would be “rigged” against him.
 Following his election, Trump also adopted the false claim promoted by Jones that “millions of people” “voted illegally” in the presidential election.
 Trump’s regular echoing of his rhetoric caused Jones to remark in August that it’s “surreal to talk about issues here on air and then word for word hear Trump say it two days later.
 It is amazing.”

-Here was another example of a Trump-Jones mashup: At a rally in August, Trump said that Clinton “took a little short-circuit in the brain—she’s got problems.”
+Here was another example of a Trump-Jones mashup: At a rally in August, Trump said Clinton “took a little short-circuit in the brain—she’s got problems.”
 He added, “Honestly, I don’t think she’s all there.”
 A few days earlier Infowars had published a video, The Truth About Hillary’s Bizarre Behavior, that asked, “Is Hillary on the verge of a mental breakdown due to stress, or are her strange outbursts linked to a medical condition?”
 At other points, Trump campaign aides and Donald Trump Jr. tweeted out Infowars stories.
-The eldest Trump son spread an Infowars article claiming that Clinton had worn an ear piece during one of the presidential debates.
+The eldest Trump son spread an Infowars article claiming that Clinton had worn an earpiece during one of the presidential debates.
 Trump was undoubtedly the Infowars candidate.

 After the election, Jones told his audience that Trump had called to thank him: Trump “gave me a call, and I told him, ‘Mr. President-elect, you’re too busy, we don’t need to talk.’
 But we still spent over five minutes—he said, ‘Listen, Alex, I just talked to the kings and queens of the world—world leaders, you name it.’
 But he said, ‘It doesn’t matter, I wanted to talk to you to thank your audience.”
 And Stone told the Washington Post that Jones would play an important outside role in the Trump presidency: “He’s a valuable asset—somebody has to rally the people around President Trump’s legislative program.”

 Jones was in the business of fake news before it was called fake news, promoting stories about FEMA camps, the Jewish mafia, weather weapons, and birtherism, and claiming Hillary Clinton was “demon-possessed.”
 In recent weeks, Jones has claimed that his relationship with Trump has continued, bragging that Trump has called him, that Trump’s two older sons watch his videos “every night,” that Trump asked him if he was happy with Trump’s performance as president, and that he talks “to people who talk to the president every day.”
-Stone also has said that Trump and Jones “talk from time to time.”
+Stone also has said Trump and Jones “talk from time to time.”
 (Infowars reportedly is giving Stone his own show.)
 And Politico reported that Trump aides have used Infowars clips to show Trump examples of positive media coverage.

 The real tale here is not Jones and his many false flags; it’s Trump’s embrace of Jones.
 There will always be connivers peddling fiction-as-truth to gain money and notice.
 What’s new—and most disturbing—is that the commander-in-chief of the United States has hooked up with such a figure and has taken steps that legitimize him.
 How much sway does Jones have with Trump?
 Jones’ boasts of his ongoing contacts with Trump and his team could be utterly bogus.
 Then again…